programminghistorian/jekyll/index.md

 ## Contact

-Please direct correspondence in the first instance to <a href="mailto:fwgibbs@gmail.com">Fred Gibbs</a> at the University of New Mexico.
+Please direct correspondence in the first instance to <a href="mailto:i2millig@uwaterloo.ca">Ian Milligan</a> at the University of Waterloo.

 ## Suggested Citation